kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 ```
 #### Transferring Kin to Another Account Using Whitelist Service

-The flow is very similar to [Transfer Kin](#snippet-transfer-kin) but adds a step in which you:
+The flow is very similar to [Transfer Kin](#snippet-transfer-kin) but adds steps in which you:

-- Get the 'WhitelistableTransaction' object from the 'Transaction' object you create.
+1. Get the 'WhitelistableTransaction' object from the 'Transaction' object you create.
-- Send 'WhitelistableTransaction' to the whitelist service to create string 'whitelistTransaction'.
+2. Send 'WhitelistableTransaction' to the whitelist service to create string 'whitelistTransaction'.
-- Use method 'sendWhitelistTransaction(String whitelist)' where 'String whitelist' = 'whitelistTransaction'.
+3. Use method 'sendWhitelistTransaction(String whitelist)' where 'String whitelist' = 'whitelistTransaction'.

 Remember that you will need a server to whitelist your transactions.
 You build that with the [Kin SDK for Python](python-sdk.md).